greydevv/mango-compiler/README.md

 # 🥭 Mango Language

-### ❗️Warning
-The compiler is still under development.
-Not everything listed in the [Language Reference](#language-reference) is completely implemented.
+**📝 Note**: The Mango compiler is still under development and therefore does not implement everything in the [Language Reference](#language-reference).

 ### Contents